Serie A transfer news: Patrik Schick loaned to RB Leipzig by Roma | Goal.com

 Leipzig are the only team in Germany's top flight with a 100 per cent record from their opening three matches and host Bayern Munich in a mouth-watering clash on their return to action following the international break.

+The club will also particpate in the Champions League this season, and will face off against Benfica, Zenit and Lyon in Group G.

-Roma have bolstered their attacking options on transfer deadline day with the loan signing of Nikola Kalinic from Atletico Madrid, with Henrikh Mkhitaryan also on the verge of completing a switch from Arsenal.
+Roma have bolstered their attacking options on transfer deadline day with the loan signing of Nikola Kalinic from Atletico Madrid, with Henrikh Mkhitaryan also completing a switch from Arsenal.